cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 In [1]: import pandas as pd
 ```

-The (zipped) source file is in a GitHub repository, so we use a remote path to get access.
-The first column of the CSV file (`id`) is taken as the index, so the resulting data frame will have 10 columns.
+The (zipped) source file is stored in a GitHub repository, so we can use a remote path to get access.
+We take the first column of the source file (`id`) as the index, so the resulting data frame will have 10 columns.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/cinnData/DataSci/main/Data/'